RedHatProductSecurity/cvelib/README.md

 ### Podman/Docker

-To pass the configuration variables to the `cvelib` container, defined them in an `.env` file:
+To pass the configuration variables to the `cvelib` container, define them in an `.env` file:

 ```
 CVE_USER=margo